minglisyr/2D_Wind_Tunnel_Simulator/README.md

 ## Update Logs:
 Ferrari car shape implementation @ 10/17/2024
+Ford F150 and minivan car shaped added @ 10/18/2024

 ## Structure
 The 2D Wind Tunnel Simulator includes the following files:
 * `README.md`: this file
 * `LICENSE`: the MIT License file
 * `index.html`: the Simulator User Interface with control buttons, visualization options and simulation parameters
+* `carLib.html`: introduction for various car models available in this simulator
 * `styles.css`: the file for Styling and User Interface Design
 * `windtunnel.js`: the javascript file for Fluid Solver, Visualization and Interactive Control
+* `JPG/PNG`: pictures for vairous car models, from the Internet

 ## Javascript Implementation in `windtunnel.js`
   #### Core Algorithm of Fluid Simulator